 This is all our shortcodes for the WPBakery page builder, for the Elementor widget, it has the same widget and functions.

 Thanks.1 year, 4 months ago #22501

 Those aren't shortcodes, they are widgets/modules.
 A shortcode starts with the left bracket and ends with the right one.
 For example:

 [ntt_teacher columns="3" limit="9" pagination="loadmore"]

 That is the teacher shortcode with a couple of options.
 It would be nice if your documentation included all of your [ntt] shortcodes for better flexibility, because the site we're building uses neither of the builders you support.
-At the very least, you should support WordPress' default editor.8 months, 1 week ago #22547
+At the very least, you should support WordPress' default editor.1 year, 3 months ago #22547

 Sorry for the late response.

 Yes, we also support WordPress's default editor with a classic block.

 Please add the classic block, then you will see the Yolo class shortcode as my attached file.